 One of the most valuable gifts you can give is time.

-To that end, the Lucky Duck Foundation refers those looking to volunteer to our collaborative partners as your time keeps their daily operations going.
+For those volunteers looking for year-round opportunities, the Lucky Duck Foundation suggests you volunteer with our collaborative partners as your time keeps their daily operations going.
 If you’re interested in volunteering, please connect with our partners.

 Alpha Project San Diego